replicatedhq/help-center/content/docs/kb/developer-resources/default-or-value.md

 categories: [ "Developer Resources" ]
 index: "docs"
 tags: ["CLI Commands", "Application YAML"]
+kb-sections: ["Config Screen"]
 ---

 [Commands](/docs/packaging-an-application/commands/) are an important part of the Replicated ecosystem for bootstrapping a configuration screen to help streamline the installation of your application on-premise.

 Important concepts to understand when using `cmds`: